Prendus/assessml/README.md

 answer = input1 === 'cockatoo';
 ```
 Image tags create images.
 Image names must start with `image` and end with any non-empty string.
-Image tags declared in the exercise text will create variables with equivalent names in the answer code.
+In the [assess-elements](https://github.com/lastmjs/assess-elements) assessment editor, image tags declared in the exercise text will create variables with equivalent names in the answer code.
 These variables have one property, `src`, that must be set to some kind of image URI, such as the URL to a remotely hosted image, or a data URI for an inline image.

 #### Code